-A school principal (or the principal's duly assigned designee or the Superintendent) may suspend a pupil from school for any conduct prohibited by Section 48900.
+A school principal (or the principal's duly assigned designee or the Superintendent) may suspend a pupil from school for any conduct prohibited by Education Code section 48900.
 The maximum duration of any single suspension is five school days.
+In a case where expulsion from a school or suspension for the balance of the semester from continuation school is being processed by the governing board of the school district, the district superintendent or other person designated by the district superintendent may extend the suspension in writing until the governing board of the school district has rendered a decision in the action.